mreis92/pinetree/README.md

 bash pinetree_evo.sh -t path/to/transcript/file -m path/to/mirna/file

 You can modify other parameters directly in the script, or using the CONFIG file.
+If you need more information on the parameters you can use, simply type:

+bash pinetree*.sh -h